jorge120609/api-documentation/inventory-api/user-guides/manage-low-stock-levels/delete-low-stock-level.md

 Delete low stock level
 =====

-There are two ways to delete custom low stock levels available.
+There are multiple ways to delete custom low stock configurations.
 One through an explicit `DELETE` call to a single variant.
 Another is through a `POST` call to delete multiple variants custom low stock levels at the same time.

+If all values of a low stock configuration for a variant are set to their default through an update, the service will also delete the saved configuration.
+The default values are an unset `lowStockLevel` and a `lowStockAlert` set to `false`.
+For more information on how to update the configuration, see [Set low stock level](set-low-stock-level.md).

 ## Prerequisites
 * The organization UUID for the merchant organization.
 This is part of the authorization token, see [How inventories work](../../concepts/how-inventories-work.md).